-Through the heartbeat of our sacred worship, we bring together people of profound differences to serve God, to love and learn from one another.
+Through the heartbeat of our sacred worship, we bring together people of profound difference to serve God, to love and learn from one another.

 St. John’s Cathedral is home to a vibrant and diverse congregation in downtown Jacksonville, which gathers for worship and then is sent forth to love and serve the Lord.
-We trace our heritage to the first Anglican services in Florida which took place on the banks of the St. Johns River in 1829.
+We trace our heritage to the first Episcopal service in Florida which took place on the banks of the St. John’s River in 1829.
 The first services on Billy Goat Hill, which remains our physical location, were held in 1834, establishing St. John’s Parish.
 Since 1951, this church has served as the cathedral of the Episcopal Diocese of Florida.
 Read more about the history of St. John's Cathedral.

-St. John's Cathedral has birthed six vital nonprofits that continue to do God's work in Jacksonville:
+Over the past several decades, St. John's Cathedral has birthed six vital non-profits that continue to do God's work in downtown Jacksonville.
+They include:

 - The Cathedral Arts Project